-Our innovative teaching and learning model offers students a world of opportunities.
+Our innovative teaching and learning model makes studying abroad a global experience.

-Globally Networked Learning, a teaching and learning approach specific to CAPA, goes beyond study abroad by enabling faculty and students to collaborate, teach, and learn from each other across our network of global locations.
+Globally Networked Learning, a teaching and learning approach developed by CAPA, goes beyond study abroad by enabling faculty and students to collaborate, teach, and learn from each other across our network of global locations.

 Facilitated by a robust tech infrastructure—including learning and content management systems, as well as integrated video conferencing—our faculty and students are able to team teach and collaborate on projects across multiple locations.
 They can see each other in real time, record content in one location, and later use it in multiple destinations to form global perspectives on their coursework and experiences.

 Through this model, we are taking learning abroad from an international experience to a global one.
 We are going beyond the traditional boundaries of study abroad!